Many Rivers to Cross (film): Opening dedication

 "We respectfully dedicate our storyto the frontier women of Americawho helped their men settle theKentucky wilderness.
 They weregallant and courageous, and withouttheir aggressive cooperation – few ofus would be around to see this picture."

 Production

 MGM bought the rights to a story by Steve Frazee published in Argosy magazine.
 Jack Cummings was assigned to produce.
 Janet Leigh was originally intended to be the female lead.

 Reception

 According to MGM records the film earned $2,084,000 in the US and Canada and $1,748,000 elsewhere, resulting in a profit of $533,000.

+The review in the February 24, 1955 issue of The New York Times panned the film: "as inane, raucous and clumsy an attempt at Western satire as has snaked out of the Hollywood brush in a long time.
+Photographed in color and CinemaScope, for no discernible reason, it co-stars Eleanor Parker and Robert Taylor.
+The story tells how a husband-craving tomboy of the Kentucky frontier literally exhausts a bold frontiersman into marriage and, after what seems years later, true love.The heavy-handed writing, directing and acting, especially that of Miss Parker and Victor McLaglen, as a hillbilly patriarch, all but nudges the customer into the aisle, in poking fun at buckskin horseplay, shotgun weddings and, as a climax, Shawnee warfare.
+James Arness and Rosemary DeCamp are effective in the picture's one thoughtful interlude, and Mr. Taylor looks miserable about the whole dismal cartoon."